Pohela Boishakh: Visiting family and friends

-During Pohela Boishakh, people wear traditional attire, namely women clad in saris and salwar kameez and men dressed in kurta, visit their families and friends and spend time together.
+For many, Pohela Boishakh is as much about seeing loved ones as it is about marking the new year.
+People dress in traditional clothes, women clad in saris or salwar kameez and men dressed in kurta, and visit their families and friends to spend quality time together.
 Pohela Boishakh is also known for uniting friends and family after a long time.
-It is a time for unity and reuniting, and spending enjoyable time with friends and family, while putting the past behind.
+It is a time of reunion and renewed friendship, of gathering in one another's company to exchange affection and good cheer, while putting the past behind.